Lypheo/code-snippets/README.md

 ## typecuts.py

-A simple script to automate the creation of typecuts for AFX.
+A simple script to automate the creation of prores typecuts for AFX.
 Can use either a video file or a VapourSynth script.